Waterway infrastructure

 What are trans-European networks (TENs) and why are they important?

-• The Commission has proposed a new TEN-T regulation to integrate the objectives of the European Green Deal.
+- The EU adopts a new TEN-T regulation to integrate the objectives of the European Green Deal.

 A new TEN-T regulation

-The TEN-T revision should also reinforce the governance and monitoring instruments to guarantee on-time network completion and exploit synergies between infrastructure planning and transport operations.
+Through the use of implementing acts per corridors, INE hopes that the new TEN-T regulation will reinforce the governance and monitoring instruments to guarantee on-time network completion, and exploit synergies between infrastructure planning and transport operations.
 This includes binding work plans to help lift further obstacles for implementation and financing.

 Milestones for the completion of the TEN-T network